 DAY 5 | Prevelly – Point Road Campsite

-It’s day 5 out of the 7-day Cape to Cape Track itinerary, and roughly 23 km to go from Prevelly.
+This is day five of the 7-day Cape to Cape Track itinerary, and roughly 23 km to walk from Prevelly to the campsite.
 Mainly through the bush and along the coast.
 Unfortunately, the long sandy stretches can’t be avoided.
-Those are the toughest bits of the Cape to Cape Track, and you can’t really do anything about it.
+This is the toughest part of the Cape to Cape Track, and you can’t really do anything about it.
 So be ready for the challenge!
-This section of the trail is very diverse, and I enjoyed it big time.
-You will cross the bridge, walk by a beautiful cave, and admire a spectacular coastline.
-Further on, the track goes inland, and takes you to the magnificent Boranup Karri Forest, dominated by Eucalyptus diversicolor, one of the tallest hardwoods in the world.
-On that day, set up your tent at Conto Campsite or Point Road Campsite.
+This section of the trail is very diverse.
+You will cross a bridge, walk by a beautiful cave, and see a spectacular coastline.
+Further on, the track goes inland, and takes you to the magnificent Boranup Karri Forest, dominated by Eucalyptus diversicolor, one of the tallest trees in the world.
+Camping is possible at Conto Campsite or Point Road Campsite.
 They both belong to Leeuwin-Naturaliste National Park.

-I decided to camp at Point Road Campsite, because it’s located 2 km further, and it shortens the distance for the following day.
+I decided to camp at Point Road Campsite.
+It’s located 2 km further, which shortens the distance for the following day.
 The camping fee is AUD 11 per night, and no reservation is required.
 Payments are taken at the entry station.
 Point Road Campsite has a toilet and picnic tables, but unfortunately, there is no rainwater tank.
 If you are running out of water, make sure to stop at Conto Campsite to refill your bottles.
 The tap is located next to the toilets.
 If you wish to stay a night there, you can surely do that.
 The camping fee is AUD 15 per night, and you have to book it online.
 This campground is much bigger than the other one.
-It has toilets, a huge picnic area and a barbecue too.
+It has toilets, and a huge picnic and barbecue area.
 Unfortunately, no chance to take a shower on day five.